Telehamster lets you use old analog phones to talk to friends!

 just fun and simple

-This is a private telephone network that functions like a landline.
-You can only call other TeleHamster members with it, not regular phone numbers on the public phone network.
-(See more below about how to get access to 911 at home for free.)
-There are also a bunch of fun numbers you can call to hear a joke, a story, a poem, a song, learn about a plant or animal, etc.:
+You can only call other TeleHamster members, not regular phone numbers on the public phone network.
+There are also a bunch of fun numbers you can call to hear a joke, a story, a poem, a song, learn about a plant or animal, etc. Here are just a few:

 HELP 4357 & ADVC 2382 The Advice Column with Nicholas Barth